 After we published this fact check, we contacted Brandon Lewis to request a correction regarding this claim.

-Mr Lewis is yet to respond.
+Mr Lewis did not respond.

 It’s not good enough.